textpattern/textpattern.github.io/development/index.md

 ### Public-side plugins

-Public-side (aka "client-side" or "front-side") plugins are those that enable content output on the front-side of a website, often through specialized tags, which a website designer can use interchangeably with Textpattern's core tags and HTML.
+Public-side (aka 'client-side' or 'front-side') plugins are those that enable content output on the front-side of a website, often through specialized tags, which a website designer can use interchangeably with Textpattern's core tags and HTML.
 These kinds of plugins don't have much in the way of requirements, thus are great plugins to try building when getting started with Textpattern plugin development.

 * [Public-side plugin tutorial](http://docs.textpattern.io/development/public-side-plugin-tutorial) - A basic tutorial to learn the ropes of the easiest kind of plugin to build.